 You can expect to have stitches under a pressure bandage when you leave us.
 We typically use two layers of sutures, both of which dissolve.
 This means that you do not need to come back for your stitches to be removed, but you may have a follow up appointment with the doctor to make sure you are healing well.
-In some cases, we cannot use dissolvable sutures and you will have to come back one to two weeks after the procedure to have them removed.
+In some cases, we cannot use dissolvable sutures and you will have to come back one to three weeks after the procedure to have them removed.

 - Will there be a scar?